Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Introduction and statement of the main results

-We make two comments: (i) The reason that $k_0$ and $k_1$ depends on $R$ is discussed below Theorem \ref{th:quant} (the more-general version of Theorem \ref{th:quant_new}). (ii) When the impedance boundary condition is replaced by the more-general boundary condition corresponding to Pad\'e approximation, the only changes in \eqref{eq:mainbound_new} and \eqref{eq:subset_new} are in the powers of $R$.
+We make two comments: (i) The reason that $k_0$ and $k_1$ depends on $R$ is discussed below Theorem \ref{th:quant} (the more-general version of Theorem \ref{th:quant_new}). (ii) When the impedance boundary condition is replaced by the more-general boundary condition corresponding to Pad\'e approximation, the only changes in \eqref{eq:mainbound_new} and \eqref{eq:subset_new} are in the powers of $R$ (see \eqref{eq:mainbound} and \eqref{eq:subset} below).

 The following theorem shows that when $\GammaIinf$ is not a sphere centred at the origin, the relative error between $u$ and $v$ does not decrease with $R$.